nielseni6/ShiftSmoothedAttributions/README.md

 # ShiftSmoothedAttributions
 ### Ian Nielsen Systems Devices and Algorithms in Bioinformatics Final Project Spring 2021

+This documentation is split into two parts, **Quickstart** and **Training**.
+If you simply wish to recreate the results using the precalculated attribution maps then you will want to begin with **Quickstart**.
+If you would like to recreate all experiments from scratch, including formatting the dataset, training the model and generating attribution maps then you will want to begin from **Training**.

 ## Quickstart:

 ### Codon Detection Task